TFA5KOR/github-actions-demo/slideshow.md

 - Checkout action
   - By default git does not clone your repo in the working directory.
 All workflows may not require the files of repository
   - The checkout action can also take some inputs as well.
 You can for instance change the commit that you are checking-out to, override the authentication token with another one, choose the fetch depth and more.
 [Checout-Action](https://github.com/actions/checkout#usage)

+---
-Combined workflow of above explanation:
+  Combined action of above explanation:

 ```
 name: Actions workflow